-Caila Quinn & Jack Stone Are Reportedly Dating
+Caila Quinn & Jack Stone Are Not Dating, Despite Reports

 While he only had 11 days on the island to find love, he left alone.
 “Hopefully by the end of Paradise, people saw someone who doesn’t take themselves too seriously, is a fun guy, and just really normal,” he told us.
 “Sometimes if you’re too normal of a person, it’s not always the best thing for reality TV.
 Maybe I’m just too dang normal.”

 So, would he ever do the show again?
 “I would have to have some major convincing at this point,” he said, before adding, “but you never know.”
-Well, maybe he and Caila could have their own special?
-Jack also posted a photo with Caila below:
+Well, maybe next year, Jack!